Demolition Man (pinball): Multiball modes

 The four modes are always played in this order.
 For all except Cryoprison, the player can increase the starting jackpot value by freezing additional balls before starting the mode.

 Completing all four multiball modes lights a "Demolition Jackpot" at the right ramp, which is calculated based on the number and value of the jackpots scored during every mode.
 This award goes out of play if the ball drains, or if another multiball is started.

 The Museum Multiball music is based upon Brahms' Second Symphony, 2nd Movement.

 Cryo-Claw modes

 The game's other main feature is the Cryo-Claw, which is located on the upper-left side of the playfield.
 Completing all three rollover lanes above the jet bumpers lights the left inlane, which in turn lights the right ramp for a shot to the Cryo-Claw.
 The ball is lifted off the field, picked up by a magnet on the end of a pivoting arm, and swung over five exit lanes arranged in an arc.
-Each lane corresponds to a different award; the player must press both gun triggers to drop the ball into the exit for the desired one.
+Each lane corresponds to a different award; the player moves the claw with the triggers, then must press both of them to drop the ball into the lane for the desired award.